ArtifexSoftware/mupdf.js/docs/classes/PDFDocument.rst

     Returns a bitfield value against the password authentication result.

-    :arg password: The password to attempt authentication with.
+    :arg password: `string`.
+The password to attempt authentication with.
     :return: `number`.

     **Return values**